ArrowElectronics/yocto_build/README.md

 ```
 $ docker start -i 0d9edc9cfd7f
 ```
-The shared folder doesn't need to be specified, it will be automatically mounted at the old location. git global setting, bash history and other locally modified files will be preserved after any subsequent stop and restart until the container is explicitly deleted by:
+The shared folder doesn't need to be specified, it will be automatically mounted at the old location. git global settings, bash history and other locally modified files will be preserved after any subsequent stop and restart until the container is explicitly deleted by:
 ```
 docker rm 0d9edc9cfd7f
 ```